CaptainA10/Tic-tat-toe2/README.md

             self.__grid[x][y] = value
         else:
             print("Cell already occupied")

-board = Board()
-board.set_cell(0, 0, 'X')
-print(board.get_grid())

-The `__grid` attribute is encapsulated within the `Board` class, and access to it is controlled through methods like `set_cell` and `get_grid`.
+The __grid attribute in the Board class is encapsulated and accessed through the set_cell and get_grid methods.

 3. Method Overloading and Overriding
 Definition:
-- Method Overloading: Defining multiple methods in a class with the same name but different parameters.
-- Method Overriding: Redefining a method in a subclass that is already defined in its superclass.
+Method overloading allows defining multiple methods with the same name but different parameters.
+Method overriding allows redefining a method in a subclass that is already defined in its superclass.

-Usage in the code:
-Method overriding is used to provide specific implementations for the `make_move` method in `HumanPlayer` and `ComputerPlayer` classes.

-Code Example
+Code Example:

+Copier le code
-class Player:
+class Player(ABC):
+    def __init__(self, symbol):
+        self.symbol = symbol

+    @abstractmethod
     def make_move(self, board):
         pass